uaauaguga/batter/README.md

-# term-tagger
+# batter

-term-tagger is a tool for bacteria transcription terminator prediction based on BERT-CRF model.
+batter is a tool for bacteria transcription terminator prediction based on BERT-CRF model.
+It aims to predict both rho dependent and rho independent terminator across brode phylogeny.

 ## dependency
 - required (for terminator prediction/model inference):